Target website stumbles on Cyber Monday, rivals out of stock

 Retail stocks including Amazon, Wal-Mart, Target and Macy’s Inc fell between 1 and 3 percent on Monday.

-Data from RetailNext showed overall in-store sales for Thursday and Friday fell 1.5 percent, with roughly the same number of customers shopping but spending less.
+Data from RetailNext showed overall in-store sales from Thursday to Sunday fell 4.7 percent, with customer traffic down 5.1 percent .

-Data from ChannelAdvisor, a retail technology and services firm, showed marketplace sales at Amazon, which account for more than 40 percent of Amazon’s total revenue, grew 22.4 percent, Google Inc’s Google Shopping marketplace grew 14.34 percent while eBay Inc rose 1.9 percent from midnight to noon eastern on Monday.
+Data from ChannelAdvisor, a retail technology and services firm, showed marketplace sales at Amazon, which account for more than 40 percent of Amazon’s total revenue, grew 22.4 percent, Google Inc’s Google Shopping marketplace grew 14.34 percent while eBay Inc rose 1.9 percent from midnight to noon Eastern time on Monday.

 On Target’s website, www.target.com, some shoppers looking for bargains were greeted with an error message: “So sorry, but high traffic’s causing delays.
 If you wouldn’t mind holding, we’ll refresh automatically & get things going ASAP.”